ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter, Plane, Rover.

-AC3.3: Control an on-board camera controller system (like the :ref:`3DR Camera Control Board <common-camera-control-board>`).

-Currently/BEFORE AC3.3: Trigger the :ref:`camera shutter <common-camera-shutter-with-servo>` once.
+Trigger the :ref:`camera shutter <common-camera-shutter-with-servo>` once.
 This command takes no additional arguments.

 **Command parameters**

-The parameters below reflect the supported fields in AC3.3.
-In general if a command field is sent as 0 it is ignored.
-All parameters are ignored prior to AC3.3.
+In general if a command field is set to 0 it is ignored.

 .. raw:: html